 Chat directly with our team of Travel Hackers to book impossible travel for points.

-Some good value redemptions using Skywards are business class to the Maldives or the Seychelles, which cost 170,000 miles round trip at the saver level.
+Some good value redemptions using Skywards are Business Class flights to the Maldives or Seychelles, which cost 170,000 miles round-trip at the saver level.
 It’s worth noting that saver award redemptions come with some restrictions such as the fact that only round-trip redemptions are eligible.

 Partners don't offer much value, with a few exceptions

-Emirates is unlike many of the world’s major airlines not a member of a global airline alliance, but in spite of that the airline maintains partnerships with a number of different airlines across different alliances, as well as some low-cost airlines such as EasyJet.
+Emirates is unlike many of the world’s major airlines in that it is not a member of a global airline alliance.
+But in spite of that, the airline maintains partnerships with a number of different airlines across different alliances, as well as some low-cost airlines such as EasyJet.

-Each partner airline has its own award chart that in many cases don’t offer much value.
-However, some partners such as Japan Airlines offer exceptional value in particular for redemptions between North America and Japan/Asia.
-A round trip in business class from New York to Tokyo will set you back 125,000 Skywards miles, or to push things even further, you can fly to Australia for just 145,000 miles round trip in business class.
+Each partner airline has its own award chart that in many cases doesn't offer much value.
+However, some partners such as Japan Airlines offer exceptional value — in particular for redemptions between North America and Japan/Asia.
+A round-trip in Business Class from New York to Tokyo will set you back 125,000 Skywards miles, or to push things even further, you can fly to Australia for just 145,000 miles round-trip in Business Class.
 That’s exceptional value!